coding-connor/coding-connor/README.md

 # 👋 Hi, I'm Connor Haines

 I'm a senior software engineer passionate about AI, and building software powered by AI.
-Currently, I work at [MyFitnessPal](https://www.myfitnesspal.com), where I work on AI-powered food logging.
+Currently, I work at [MyFitnessPal](https://www.myfitnesspal.com), where I work on AI-powered food logging and food recommendations.

 ## 💼 What I Do
 - 🤖 AI Engineering — building intelligent product features powered by LLMs